 "She emailed the group on July 9, 2014 with a "tweaked" proposal to "inject sanity and reason" into the obesity debate and become the go-to resource for media.

 "In a later email exchange dated Oct.14, 2014, about the GEBN potentially partnering with others on a project, Rhona Applebaum writes: "There you go!
 Then the numbers of experts and reputable orgs is too large for any naysayers to cull the pack and attack.""

 Was the partnership referred to in the conversation above the European Society of Lifestyle Medicine (ESLM) as part of the Global Lifestyle Medicine Alliance (GLMA)?
-It would certainly have given them enormous leverage if that was the case.
-Was it the GLIMMER of hope David Katz wanted?
+It certainly would have given them enormous leverage if that was the case.
+Was it the GLiMMER of hope David Katz wanted?